aurasphere/website-checker/README.md

 # Website Checker

-Java application for checking periodically a website status across different TLD through a CI server.
+Java application for checking a website status across different TLD through a CI server with a periodic build.
 In detail, the checks performed are:

 - connection to the website expecting a response with HTTP code 200
 - page title matching the expected title